kevinbeaty/transducers-explained/slides.md

         //   2.
 Transform element
         //   3.
 Terminate with reduced
         //
-        // Value/Accumulator is off limits
+        // Aggregate is off limits
         // Pass all the way to baseXf
         return xf.step(aggregate, element)
       },